jbengtsson/thor-scsi-lib/README.rst

 Self-Consistent Symplectic Integrator for Charged Particle Beam Dynamics
 ------------------------------------------------------------------------

-Having implemented *DA-Pascal* in the early 1990s, see ref. below, for *automated nonlinear beam dynamics analysis by to arbitrary order* by utilizing *Truncated Power Serias Algegra* (TPSA) & *Lie series* on a *beam line object*;
+Having implemented *DA-Pascal* in the early 1990s, see ref. below, for *automated nonlinear beam dynamics analysis to arbitrary order* by utilizing *Truncated Power Serias Algegra* (TPSA) & *Lie series* on a *beam line object*;
 as a *Pascal module/library* as an extension of the standard procedures.
 In 1992, rather than pursuing the *CLASSIC collaboration*, we instead simply implemented a C++ *beam line class* based on a *polymorphic number object